tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 Take note of the `*mut` and `*const` pointers...
 Rust is very picky about Mutability!

-What's `::cty::c_char`?
+What's `*const u8`?
 It's complicated...
-We'll talk about strings in the next section.
+We'll talk about strings in a while.

 Once the C functions have been imported, we may call them in Rust like this...